 On the third floor you've got many stories about the 60:es and 70:es when Gotaverken in Gothenburg where one of the biggest producer of supertankers.
 Here is also a lot of material abpout working as a sailor, fishing and similar.

 On this floor you also got a real sailing simulator.
-On this video you see a grandma trying to teach his grandhild steering without making accidents in the harbour.
-Quite entertaining to look at.
+On this video you see a grandma trying to teach her grandchild steering without making accidents in the harbour.
+Quite entertaining to see.

 These smaller, faster boats nearly made me seasick.
 It looked like the whole room where tossing.